ayecue/DependencyInjectorContainer/Readme.md

 ## Description:

-Dependency Injector Container like in AngularJS.
+Tiny library which does dependency injection.
+Basically same pattern like in AngularJS.

 ## Example:
 ```